Scroll through this page to find an archive of material related to Lewis Hyde and his work.

 Dr. Martin Luther King & the Alcatel Commercial

 In this often hard-to-find thirty-second commercial, Dr. King’s famous “Dream” speech is used to advertise the communications company Alcatel.
-In Common as Air Hyde uses this ad to illustrate the point that our practices around cultural property enable or disable certain ways of being human.
-In this case, capitalizing on their inheritance, Dr. King’s heirs convert their father from a public citizen into a commercial one.
+In Common as Air, I use this ad to illustrate the point that our practices around cultural property enable or disable certain ways of being human.
+In this case, Dr. King’s heirs, capitalizing on their inheritance, convert their father from a public citizen into a commercial one.